StemcellTeam/alfresco-monitoring/README.md

 The thresholds for the commands and Alfresco paths are defined in ```/etc/icinga/objects/alfresco-<node name>.cfg``` file.
 You will need to adjust these values to meet your application requirements.

+Edit /etc/icinga/icinga.cfg and set the email address for the notification; the default one is icinga@localhost.
+Then edit /etc/ssmtp/ssmtp.cf and configure the mail options for external emails.

 Alfresco Monitoring URLs
 ------------------------